 In these uncertain times we are all facing daily dilemmas to what is necessary or essential.
 This can range from buying the extra packet of toilet rolls to whether your job is essential enough to warrant travelling on public transport or your children attending school.

-In light of the government guidance issued on 23 March (the rules on staying at home and away from others), it is no longer permissible for anyone, adult or child, to be outside their home for anything other than essential shopping, daily exercise, medical need or attending essential work.
+In light of the government guidance issued on 23 March 2020 (the rules on staying at home and away from others), recently updated on 05 January 2021, it is no longer permissible for anyone, adult or child, to be outside their home for anything other than essential shopping, daily exercise, medical need or attending essential work.
 On the face of it, this meant that the children of separated parents should consider themselves isolated in the household of one or other parent for an undefined period of time.

-However, written in the not so small print issued alongside the government guidance on 23 March was an attempt at clarity that “where parents do not live in the same household, children under 18 can be moved between their parents’ homes.”
+However, importantly, the government guidance also stated that “where parents do not live in the same household, children under 18 can be moved between their parents’ homes.”
 This, therefore, establishes an exception to the mandatory ‘stay at home’ requirement for the children of separated parents.

 Children CAN move between their parents.

 Do Child Arrangement Orders have to be obeyed regardless of the pandemic?

 Does that mean that a failure to continue to adhere to the terms of a Child Arrangements Order puts a parent in breach of the order?
 The warning included on most such orders is a stark one threatening the risk of imprisonment, fines or personal assets being seized.

 It should be enough to strike fear into the heart of any parent.
 However, the potential contradiction between the general government guidance/fear of spreading Covid-19 and the free transition of children around the country has been addressed by the courts.